NetickNetworking/NetickForUnity/README.md

 - Select Add package from git URL
 - Enter https://github.com/NetickNetworking/NetickForUnity.git
 - Under Packages in the Package Manager, you should now see Netick with it's current version number.
 - You can then import one of the samples to get started.
-Or you can follow our [getting started guide](https://netick.net/docs/2/articles/getting-started-guide/0-overview.html) for how to do a simple game with Netick.
+You can do that by going to the `Samples` tab.
+Or instead, you can follow our [getting started guide](https://netick.net/docs/2/articles/getting-started-guide/0-overview.html) for how to do a simple game with Netick.

 ## Features